-- SHSVP volunteers will attend a one-day orientation from 9:00 a.m. to 3:00 p.m. on Saturday, May 13, 2017.
+- SHSVP volunteers will attend a one-day orientation prior to volunteering.

-- SHSVP volunteers must commit a minimum of eight weeks to the program through at least one 4-hour shift as an Aquarium guide per week over the course of the program.
+- SHSVP volunteers must commit a minimum of eight weeks to the program through at least one 4-hour shift as an Aquarium Guide per week over the course of the program.